Mantsali/hello-world/README.md

 # Hello Humanoids

-Am I still a NoobU on GITHUB?
+Am I still a Noob on GITHUB?